ahsanmaruf/markdown-language-lesson-builder/README.md

 ## 📘 Obsidian Lesson Builder

 A simple script to generate Obsidian-style .md files for language learning notes.
 It creates a folder structure based on a CSV file containing just lesson information and few templates!
+There is also a word collector `collect_words.sh` that can be used to collect words from your notes under the template words table and add them on a separate .md file.

 ## ✅ What It Does